adith-m-dharan/NoMaD/README.md

 ﻿## Overview

-This readme explains the scripts to manage the setup, execution, tuning, training, and cleanup processes for the project.
+This readme explains the scripts to manage the setup, execution, tuning, and cleanup processes for the project.
 Below, you will find detailed instructions on how to deploy the model.

 - This is a ROS2 adaptation (NoMaD only and focused on Navigation) of the original work by [robodhruv](https://github.com/robodhruv/visualnav-transformer).
 - ROS humble and miniconda3 must be installed in `/opt/`.